Hours after the White House issues its new vaccine mandate, GOP-led states sue

 States say the mandate could mean big revenue loss

-Like many states Kentucky, Tennessee, and Ohio each have contracts with the federal government in different capacities.
+Kentucky, Tennessee and Ohio — like many states — have contracts with the federal government in different capacities.
 For example, local jails in Kentucky have contracts with the U.S. Justice Department and the U.S. Marshals Service to hold and transport prisoners in custody for federal crimes.

 In Ohio, state universities have contracts with multiple federal agencies, including the Food and Drug Administration and the National Institutes of Health, according to the lawsuit.